Lampalon142/Lampalon142/README.md

 ## Hi there 👋

-Im Lampalon_, im pasionned of Minecraft and i'm currently in study of Fullstack Developpement
+Im Lampalon_, im pasionned of Minecraft and i'm currently in study of Fullstack Development

 - 🔭 I’m currently working on LifeMod and MineBlocks
 - 🌱 I’m currently learning Java